Prom Night (1980 film): Plot

-A figure wearing a ski mask targets Kelly first, slitting her throat with a mirror shard.
-Jude and Slick have sex in his van outside school grounds.
-The masked killer kills Jude and causes Slick to drive off a cliff to his death.
-Staking out the prom, McBride is informed that the sex offender blamed for Robin's death has been caught.
+At the prom, a figure wearing a ski mask targets Kelly first, slitting her throat with a mirror shard in the girls' locker room after she rejects Drew's sexual advances.
+Later, Jude and Slick have sex in his van outside school grounds.
+The masked killer appears, stabbing Jude in the throat with the mirror shard before causing Slick to drive off a cliff to his death.
+Meanwhile, while staking out the prom, McBride is informed that the sex offender blamed for Robin's death has been captured.

-Now wielding an ax, the killer chases Wendy and hacks her to death.
+Now wielding an ax, the killer chases Wendy through an empty wing of the school before cornering her in a utility closet and hacking her to death.
+Mr. Sykes, the school janitor, witnesses Wendy's murder and attempts to warn the principal, but his claims are not taken seriously due to his drunkenness.
 Meanwhile, Kim and Nick prepare to be crowned prom king and queen, but Lou and his lackeys tie up Nick, and Lou takes his crown.
 Mistaking him for Nick, the killer decapitates him.
-Lou's severed head sends the prom-goers fleeing in horror.
+Lou's severed head rolls onto the stage, sending the prom-goers fleeing in horror.

-Kim frees Nick and they are confronted by the killer.
+Kim frees Nick, and they are confronted by the killer.
 In the ensuing brawl, Kim strikes the killer in the head with the ax.
-The killer runs outside clutching his head wound and collapses before the police.
-He is revealed to be Alex, who in his last moments, exclaims tearfully "they killed her!".
-Alex dies in Kim's arms crying out Robin's name and the film ends with a still shot of the abandoned convent.
+The two briefly lock eyes before the assailant runs outside, clutching his head wound.
+Kim chases after him and begs approaching police officers not to shoot, before the killer collapses on the ground.
+He is revealed to be Alex, who, in his last moments, exclaims tearfully, "They killed her!"
+Alex dies in Kim's arms, crying out Robin's name.